Vietnam.vn - Nền tảng quảng bá Việt Nam

 Pay attention to body proportions

 It's not uncommon for AI-generated images to have differences in proportion.
-Hands might be too small or fingers too long, or heads and legs that don't match the rest of the body.
+Hands might be too small, or fingers too long, or heads and legs might not match the rest of the body.

 Hands are a major source of errors in AI image programs.
 People in photos often have six fingers, or four.

-Other common errors include people with too many teeth or oddly deformed eyeglass frames or unrealistically shaped ears.
+Other common errors include people with too many teeth or oddly deformed glasses or unrealistically shaped ears.
 Reflective surfaces, such as helmet visors, also pose problems for AI programs.

-The hand error in the AI-generated photo of former British Prime Minister Boris Johnson dancing.
+A hand error in an AI-generated photo of former British Prime Minister Boris Johnson dancing.
 (Photo: Eliot Higgins)

-The hand error in the AI-generated photo of former British Prime Minister Boris Johnson dancing.
+A hand error in an AI-generated photo of former British Prime Minister Boris Johnson dancing.
 (Photo: Eliot Higgins)

-However, AI expert Henry Ajder warns that the new version of the Midjourney program is getting better at generating hands, which means that users will not be able to detect this type of error in the long run.
+However, AI expert Henry Ajder warns that new versions of the Midjourney program are getting better at generating hands, meaning that this type of error will go undetected by users in the long run.

 The image is too beautiful, too smooth

 AI will often generate images that are too beautiful to be true.
-Follow along with your intuition: Are images of such perfect people actually real?
+Follow your intuition: Are such images of perfect people real?

 "The fake faces are too pure, the clothes are quite harmonious," Andreas Dengel of the German AI Research Center told DW.